ESattler/Functional-Testing-Slack-Bots/bot/README.md

 - Slash command which responds with a button that says `Click me!`
     - After the button is clicked, the bot responds with `Good job pressing the button!`

-`/test__dialog`
+`/test__modal`
-- Slash command that opens a dialog with a select menu, textbox, and textarea
+- Slash command that opens a modal with a select menu, textbox, and textarea

 Deployed with [Glitch](https://glitch.com/)